jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/0_Standards.typ

 #summary_([
 In conclusion, the role of standards in #gl_("swith") development is multifaceted and still in its infancy.
 While the innovative nature of #gl_("swith", pl:true) presents challenges in terms of standard application, these challenges also offer opportunities for advancing both the technology and the regulatory framework surrounding it.
+At the moment of writing this thesis, there are no known standards or regulations that could be applied for obtaining certification for #gl_("swith", pl:true).
+This lack of an available certification procedure severely limits the industrial and scientific employment of #gl_("swith", pl:true) .
+Consequently, there is a clear demand for proper standards on which industry and scientific institutions can build upon.
+This proactive approach to standardization could be crucial in overcoming the current limitations and facilitating the wider adoption of #gl_("swith", pl:true).
 By carefully adapting existing standards and paving the way for #gl_("swith")-specific standards in the future, researchers and engineers could ensure that #gl_("swith", pl:true) are developed and structurally validated in a manner that is safe, efficient, and aligned with industry and regulatory expectations.

-// TODO for aviation subsection
-// At the moment of writing this thesis, there are no known standards or regulations that could be applied for obtaining certification for #gl_("swith", pl:true).
-This lack of an available certification procedure severely limits the industrial and scientific employment of #gl_("swith", pl:true) .
-// Consequently, there is a clear demand for proper standards on which industry and scientific institutions can build upon.
-// This proactive approach to standardization could be crucial in overcoming the current limitations and facilitating the wider adoption of #gl_("swith", pl:true).

 ])